prideout/reba-island/README.md

 ```

-Now, you should see something when entering `localhost:8082` into a browser on your mac.
+Now, you should see a welcome message when entering `localhost:8082` into a browser on your mac.